Mausy5043/ArduinoEEPROMzeroer/README.md

 # ArduinoEEPROMzeroer
-Zero out the onboard EEPROM of an Arduino (compatible) board
+Zero out the onboard EEPROM of an Arduino (compatible) board.